Tianxiaomo/pytorch-YOLOv4/README.md

     - Note2: extra NMS operations are needed for the tensorRT output.
 This demo uses python NMS code from `tool/utils.py`.

-    - Inference on X86 is verified to be okay for TensorRT 7.0, but output of the first iteration each time engine is loaded may be wrong on Jetson platforms.
-If you are using Jetpack 4.4 DP on Jetson platforms, try to ignore the first iteration each time as a workaround.
+    - Inference is verified to be okay for TensorRT 7.0, but TensorRT 7.1 may be proglematic in handling y coordinates of bounding boxes.
+Problem investigation is underway.

 # 6. ONNX2Tensorflow